 - (i) in the case of attendance at a group study session by a course provider, a certificate or other proof of attendance from the course provider on letterhead paper, with the attendee's name pre-printed by the provider.
 Such proof should detail the date, time and duration of the training, subject matter(s) and topic(s) of the training, confirmation that the training was completed by group study, category of CPD training provided and signed for or on behalf of the course provider.
-Solicitors should note that an invitation, booking confirmation, invoice or receipt is not sufficient proof of attendance; - (ii) in the case of attendance at an in-house group study session, a note on firm letterhead (or sign-in sheets) summarising the subject matter(s), category of CPD, details of the attendees, the date(s) and time(s) involved, confirmation that the training was completed by group study and, if relevant, whether the event was interactive, duly signed by the CPD coordinator of the in-house training sessions; - (iii) in the case of delivery of a lecture or training session, a copy of the notes/slides and confirmation from the course provider of the delivery of the lecture/training session and the date(s), time(s) and hours involved; - (iv) in the case of a long course, continuing over several days or weeks, written confirmation from the course provider of the date(s), time(s) and duration of the training session(s) attended, confirmation of the way in which training was completed (e.g. group study, eLearning), category of CPD training provided, duly signed for or on behalf of the course provider; - (v) in the case of work on a committee/working group, confirmation from the secretary of such committee/working group, confirming fulfilment of the 'five-questions' test [see heading 7 (A)(iv)], together with confirmation from the secretary that the solicitor attended and was involved in such meeting, date(s), time(s), duration and category of CPD; - (vi) in the case of adjudicative functions on a law-related tribunal, independent confirmation of the position held and the date(s), time(s), duration and category of CPD involved; - (vii) in the case of eLearning, a certificate of completion of the course/programme by the course/programme provider, confirming the course title, date(s), time(s) and duration of the course/programme, confirmation that the training was completed by eLearning and category of CPD training provided;
+Solicitors should note that an invitation, booking confirmation, invoice or receipt is not sufficient proof of attendance; - (ii) in the case of attendance at an in-house group study session, a note on firm letterhead (or sign-in sheets) summarising the subject matter(s), category of CPD, details of the attendees, the date(s), time(s) and duration involved,

-(viii) in the case of writing published material, a copy of the published material.
+- confirmation that the training was completed by group study and, if relevant, whether the event was interactive, duly signed by the CPD coordinator of the in-house training sessions: - (iii) in the case of delivery of a lecture or training session, a copy of the notes/slides and confirmation from the course provider of the delivery of the lecture/training session and the date(s), time(s) and hours involved; - (iv) in the case of a long course, continuing over several days or weeks, written confirmation from the course provider of the date(s), time(s) and duration of the training session(s) attended, confirmation of the way in which training was completed (e.g. group study, eLearning), category of CPD training provided, duly signed for or on behalf of the course provider; - (v) in the case of work on a committee/working group, confirmation from the secretary of such committee/working group, confirming fulfilment of the 'fivequestions' test [see heading 7 (A)(iv)], together with confirmation from the secretary that the solicitor attended and was involved in such meeting, date(s), time(s), duration and category of CPD: - (vi) in the case of adjudicative functions on a law-related tribunal, independent confirmation of the position held and the date(s), time(s), duration and category of CPD involved: - (vii) in the case of eLearning, a certificate of completion from the course provider, confirming that the solicitor completed the course/programme, the time spent completing the course/programme, the course title, date(s), time(s) and duration of the course/programme, confirmation that the course was completed by eLearning and the category of CPD training provided, duly signed by the course/programme provider; - (viii) in the case of writing relevant material, a copy of the published material.